Sole proprietorship in Germany: what it is and how to start one

 Sole proprietorship: you start and run the business alone, no starting capital is required, you are personally liable, and the setup is quick and straightforward.

-Limited liability company (GmbH): Requires a minimum share capital of €25,000, liability is limited to the company’s assets, and it is generally more suitable for medium to larger businesses.
+Private limited company (GmbH): Requires a minimum share capital of €25,000, liability is limited to the company’s assets, and it is generally more suitable for medium to larger businesses.

 How to: setting up as a sole trader – step by step